Core-softened water-alcohol mixtures: the solute-size effects: Introduction

 \section{Introduction}

-Life, as we known, started and evolved in water solutions.
-Then, we can say that elucidate the demeanor of complex molecules in water, at both micro- and macro- levels, is of paramount importance in modern science \cite{rowlinson1982, franzese2008}.
+Life, as we know it, started and evolved in water solutions.
+We can say, therefore, that elucidate the demeanor of complex molecules in water, at both micro- and macro- levels, is of paramount importance in modern science \cite{rowlinson1982, franzese2008}.
 Although the behavior of complex biological proteins in water is a huge and complex problem, with many hydrophobic and hydrophilic sites, we can draw some information from simpler systems.
 In this way, a special class of aqueous solutions are those containing short-chain alcohols (i.e., alcohols with a small number of carbon atoms in the chain, like methanol, ethanol, or 1-propanol), most of which are miscible in water over the full range of concentrations \cite{koga2007,ruckenstein2009}.
-They have attracted a great attention of scientific community for decades for a number of reasons: (i) they are ubiquitous in the medical \cite{aspers2017}, food industries \cite{nguyen2020}, transportation \cite{paulina2019} and personal care \cite{vane2020}, among others, and thus have attracted much theoretical and experimental attention; (ii) comparatively to water, the molecular structure of alcohols shows the presence of an organic radical in place of one of the hydrogen atoms; as a consequence, alcohols do not form a completely developed hydrogen-bonded network, as in the case of water; (iii) On the other hand, the presence of both the hydroxyl group and the organic radical, usually non-polar (amphiphilic character), allows for the interaction with a huge number of organic and inorganic compounds, making alcohols good solvents, since the solute-solvent interaction can have the same order of magnitude as the solute-solute and solvent-solvent interactions \cite{franks2000water}.
-In addition, (iv) although the interactions with molecules of a dual nature, such as alcohols, involve not only the hydrophobic hydration of the non-polar moiety of the molecule but also the hydrophilic interactions between the polar groups and the water molecules, still they constitute a model for the investigation of the hydrophobic effect \cite{noel2002,Xi2016}.
+They have attracted a great attention of scientific community for decades for a number of reasons: (i) they are ubiquitous in the medical \cite{aspers2017}, food \cite{nguyen2020}, transport \cite{paulina2019} and personal care industries \cite{vane2020}, among others; (ii) compared to water, the molecular structure of alcohols has an organic radical in place of one of the hydrogen atoms; as a consequence, alcohols do not form a fully developed hydrogen-bonded network, as in the case of water; (iii) On the other hand, the presence of both the hydroxyl group and the organic radical, usually non-polar (amphiphilic character), allows interaction with a huge number of organic and inorganic compounds, making alcohols good solvents, since the solute-solvent interaction can have the same order of magnitude that the solute-solute and solvent-solvent interactions \cite{franks2000water}.
+In addition, (iv) although interactions with molecules of dual nature, such as alcohols, involve not only the hydrophobic hydration of the non-polar moiety of the molecule but also the hydrophilic interactions between the polar groups and water molecules, they still constitute a model for the investigation of the hydrophobic effect \cite{noel2002,Xi2016}.